MarkHaoxiang/florl/report/divison_of_work.md

 Hao Xiang Li
-- Report writeup - entire report and all analysis, including appendix.
+- Report writeup - entire report, including appendix.
 An edit history can be provided on request.
 - Report figures and tables: all figures, tables and visualisations.
 - Florl Library
 - - Proposed and designed library